hbeale/splicedice_analysis/2025-12_tcga_luad_reproducible_example/2025-12-16_splicedice_TCGA_LUAD_u2af1_runthrough_with_data_descriptions.md

 ### inclusionCounts

-inclusionCounts has the same format as allPS but contains … inclusion counts?
-(To be confirmed) The values can be NaN or 0-1
+inclusionCounts has the same format as allPS but contains the number of reads supporting an inclusion (?to be confirmed).
+The values can be 0 to a high number, e.g. 368,791

 ``` r
 dim(inclusionCounts)